+The survey is carried out in both the first and fourth quarters with participation of the research vessel R/V DANA and the smaller research vessel R/V HAVFISKEN.
 The primary purpose of the part undertaken by R/V DANA is to estimate abundance indices for recruitment and stock abundance of the Baltic cod stocks.
 The second part undertaken by R/V HAVFISKEN provides in addition to cod also abundance indices for flatfish.
-The surveys are carried out in both the first and fourth quarters by both the research vessel R/V DANA and the smaller research vessel R/V HAVFISKEN participated.
 The BITS survey is coordinated by the ICES Baltic International Fish Survey Working Group.